Planning on driving a vehicle in Germany? Find out what types of coverage you need with this handy guide to car insurance in Germany.

 Car insurance (Kfz versicherung or autoversicherung) in Germany is compulsory for all drivers.
 If you drive in Germany, you will need a minimum of third party liability insurance on your vehicle in order to get it registered and get a German license plate.
 Insurance certificates must be displayed in the vehicle at all times.

 Germany has one of the biggest auto insurance markets in Europe and the largest overall motor market on the continent.
 There are around 90 vehicle insurance companies in the country according to 2016 statistics.
+These include:

 As with many European countries, you need to insure the vehicle rather than the driver in Germany.
 However, some comprehensive policies allow insurance of multiple drivers for the same vehicle.